-The hunt for Japanese Restaurants & Sushi in Kreuzberg
+The Hunt for Japanese Food in Kreuzberg

 When it comes to authentic Japanese restaurants in Berlin, it can sometimes feel hard to find the hidden gems worth a visit.
 One gets lost when the spectrum ranges from expensive fine dining – such as Shiori or Zenkichi – down to generic Asian restaurants on every neighbourhood corner.
 But we’re here to help you re-orientate yourself – this time round, with a guide for Japanese and sushi in Kreuzberg specifically.